Recipe: Nigella Lawson’s Thai Turkey Meatballs

-Make-ahead note: The meatballs and sauce can be made 1 day ahead.
+Make Ahead: The meatballs and sauce can be made 1 day ahead.
 Cool, cover, and refrigerate within 2 hours of making.
 Reheat gently until piping hot, being careful not to break up the meatballs.

-Freeze note: The cooked and cooled meatballs and sauce can be frozen, in an airtight container, for up to 3 months.
+Storage: The cooked and cooled meatballs and sauce can be frozen, in an airtight container, for up to 3 months.
 Thaw overnight in refrigerator before reheating as in make-ahead note.